amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 Because the presentative pronominal forms derived from `u` have now disappeared from use in Modern Kannada, the semantically related proximal demonstrative pronominal form `ivaru` seems to have been pressed into service in their stead.
 If the presentative pronouns derived from `u` were still in use in Kannada, it might have been more appropriate to use `uvaru` on such occasions.
-If it is unavoidable to lose one of either of the distal `u`, the proximal `i` or the presentative `u`, it might be more logical to lose the proximal `i` like in Tulu than to lose the presentative `u` like in Kannada.
+If it is unavoidable to lose one of either of the distal `a`, the proximal `i` or the presentative `u`, it might be more logical to lose the proximal `i` like in Tulu than to lose the presentative `u` like in Kannada.
 But languages do not evolve based on logical analyses, of course.
 But that languages largely show logical consistency is undeniable